jzmack/static_site_generator/content/projects/ADGroupManager/index.md

 Our previous process managing AD group memberships was time-consuming, click intensive, and exhausting for a long list of users.
 See the next section to see the stats on how much time is saved.
 This module serves as a great example of how putting in some up front work to automate a task can return long term dividends.

+>
+>"Thanks to Jake and his wonderful AD scripting tool what would’ve taken a decent amount of time took less than a minute.
+189 accounts added just like that."
+>-- One happy co-worker

 ### Time saving impact

 - **Manually:** It takes **~81s** for the first user and **~21s** per additional user